syncfusion-content/xamarin-docs/Xamarin/Segmented-Control/Accessibility.md

 ---
 layout: post
-title: Accessibility in Xamarin Segmented Control control | Syncfusion
+title: Accessibility in Xamarin Segmented Control | Syncfusion
-description: Learn here all about Accessibility support in Syncfusion Xamarin Segmented Control (SfSegmentedControl) control and more.
+description: Learn here all about Accessibility support in Syncfusion Xamarin Segmented Control (SfSegmentedControl) and more.
 platform: Xamarin
 control: SfSegmentedControl
 documentation: ug